aembke/fred.rs/CONTRIBUTING.md

 Contributing
 ===========

 This document gives some background on how the library is structured and how to contribute.
+It focuses primarily on how to add new commands.
+See the [design doc](docs/README.md) for more background on how the library is designed.

 # General